allfed/Seaweed-Scaleup-Model/README.md

-# Seaweed Upscaling Model
+# Seaweed Scale-Up Model
-Simulates the upscaling of seaweed production in nuclear winter
+This model takes the output of the [seaweed growth model](https://github.com/allfed/Seaweed-Growth-Model) and simulates the scale-up of seaweed production in nuclear winter
 ---